A. Kasteev Museum of Arts : Yerbossyn Meldibekov "Eternal Return"

 On 12 February 2015 “Eternal Return”, the first solo museum show of contemporary Kazakh artist Yerbossyn Meldibekov, opened at the A. Kasteev Museum of Arts in Almaty.
 This project was initiated by the Aspan Gallery in partnership with ForteBank.
 The exhibition is curated by Viktor Misiano, curator of the first Central Asia pavilion at the 2005 Venice Biennale.

 This exhibition is the first of a series of monographic exhibitions celebrating Central Asia's leading contemporary artists, including Yelena Vorobyeva and Viktor Vorobyev, Gulnara Kasmalieva and Muratbek Djumaliev, Almagul Menlibayeva, Said Atabekov and Vyacheslav Akhunov.

-The exhibition concept –the appeal to art as a self-referential cycle of forms and themes –is reflected in the idiosyncrasy of its installation.
-Meldibekov’s works are presented at the museum not only in its temporary exhibitions rooms but also among pieces from its permanent collection, placing contemporary art into direct dialogue with works of the ancient and recent past.
+The exhibition's concept is the appeal to art as a self-referential cycle of forms and themes, which is reflected in the idiosyncrasy of its installation.
+Meldibekov’s works are presented at the museum not only in its temporary exhibition rooms but also among pieces from its permanent collection, placing contemporary art into direct dialogue with works of the ancient and recent past.